e-dog/ProceduralFairings/Misc/readme.txt

 Maximum (and minimum) part size is limited by tech.
 See GameData/ProceduralFairings/common.cfg for details.

 --- Version history ---
+3.07
+-Added procedural costs for PF parts, KSP 0.24.1 is required.
+-Added workaround for Win64 decoupler bug.
+-Made "removed" node markers much less visible (they are still somewhere 10km from the VAB).
+-Updated KAE DLL.

 3.06
 -Updated for KSP 0.24.